makbn/mcp_mediator/mcp-mediator-implementation-docker/README.md

 ```

-To run Docker MCP Server with Claude Desktop:
+To run Docker MCP Server with Claude Desktop with `java -jar`:
 ```yaml
 {
   "mcpServers": {